voxpupuli/puppet-icinga2/README.md

 * Windows: `C:/ProgramData/icinga2/var/spool/icinga2/tmp/host-perfdata`

 ##### `host_format_template`
 Host Format template for the performance data file.
-Defaults to a template that's suitable for use with PNP4Nagios.
+Icinga defaults to a template that's suitable for use with PNP4Nagios.

 ##### `service_format_template`
 Service Format template for the performance data file.
-Defaults to a template that's suitable for use with PNP4Nagios.
+Icinga defaults to a template that's suitable for use with PNP4Nagios.

 ##### `rotation_interval`
 Rotation interval for the files specified in `{host,service}_perfdata_path`.
 Can be written in minutes or seconds, i.e. `1m` or `15s`.
-Defaults to `30s`
+Icinga defaults to `30s`

 #### Class: `icinga2::feature::statusdata`
 Enables or disables the `statusdata` feature.